-How did the "Shopping Cart Tokens" project come about?
+How did the 'Shopping Cart Tokens' project come about?

-Every apprentice works on a project during the apprenticeship.
+Every apprentice works on a project during his apprenticeship.
 My trainer and I thought about which project would suit me and my interests.
 We knew that we needed a new give-away and a mold insert to present the apprenticeship for training events.
 Together we arrived at the idea of manufacturing mold inserts for a mold for the production of shopping cart tokens.

 What are mold inserts?

 Mold inserts are built into every injection mold; they define the contour of the plastic parts.
 You can say they are the negative of the end product.
 Simply put, it's like baking a cake: It always depends on the tin into which you fill dough to take either a ring cake or an Easter lamp or muffin out of the oven.
 In my project, injection molding machines produce plastic tokens for supermarket carts with my mold inserts.

 On the basis of an existing basic mold into which my tool inserts were installed later, I sketched and designed the mold inserts myself.
 I was also allowed to devise the design of the shopping cart tokens.
 Afterwards, it was my task to manufacture the inserts using various metalworking processes.
 A period of eight weeks was set aside for it.